Frequently Asked Questions about Count the Kicks

 Why do I need to Count the Kicks?
 I’m past the first trimester, I should be out the danger zone.

 Stillbirth is still happening even in healthy, low-risk pregnancies.
-According to the CDC, one out of every 177 pregnancies ends in stillbirth.
-Black and Native Hawaiian or Other Pacific Islander pregnancies have a greater chance of ending in stillbirth.
+According to the CDC, a disproportionate number of babies are born still to Native Hawaiian or Other Pacific Islander, Black, and American Indian or Alaska Native families.

 Of mothers who have lost a baby to stillbirth in the third trimester, 50% reported a perceived gradual decline in fetal movement several days prior to the death of their baby.
 A change in movement can also be a warning sign of other problems.
 The sooner you seek care, the sooner you and your baby can be checked and given the right care.
 This could save you or your baby’s life.